Sangeeth722/Automated_birthday_wisher/README.md

 I tested this code in my Gmail account (You need to have 2-step verification enabled to create an app password).
-I am unable to create an app password for my Yahoo account😢
+I am unable to create an app password for my Yahoo account

 <h1>Requirements</h1>

 1 Pythonanywhere.
-A free PythonAnywhere account allows you to run one script at a time<br>
+A free PythonAnywhere account allows you to run one script at a time
-2 A small amount of common sense